It's coming. A stock market downturn. And it could happen soon.

 Luckily, James Early and his research team at Motley Fool Income Investor can help.
 They've identified a number of stocks that can help you anchor your portfolio during good times and bad.
 And while you may know some of the names, I guarantee there'll be some you don't recognize.
 You can see all of his recommendations with a free 30-day trial.
 Just click here for more information.

 Tim Hanson does not own shares of any company mentioned.
-Microsoft and Pfizer are Inside Value recommendations.
+Microsoft is an Inside Value recommendation.
 The Fool's disclosure policy wants you to know that while one is the loneliest number that you'll ever do, two can be as bad as one.
 In fact, two is the loneliest number since the number one.